 Been putting off sending a short email response to your aunt or taking a Swiffer to the kitchen floor the past few weeks?
 Little tasks like this can quickly add up on the to-do list, making you feel unnecessarily overwhelmed.
 Tackle these small projects and more before they start to build up again.

 It never hurts to add to your vino knowledge base, and you could even find a new red or white favorite to add to your collection (or serve at the reception).
 You might need all the liquid courage you can get once you officially re-hunker down and take charge of wedding strategizing.

 23. Go to a sporting event.

-Even if anything athletics-related isn't your cup of tea, treat your significant other to a date night that involves getting out of the house and into an arena.
-Scope out an upcoming hockey or basketball game and score some tickets for the both of you.
-Cheap beer and a hot dog or two is always a kitschy fun time that we can get behind, even if you don't know team stats.
+Even if anything athletics-related isn't your cup of tea, treat your partner to a date night that involves getting out of the house and into an arena.
+Scope out an upcoming hockey or basketball game and score some tickets.
+Cheap beer and a hot dog or two are always a kitschy fun time that we can get behind, even if you don't know team stats.

 24. Foster an animal.

 Practice your parenting skills and hang out with a cool new pet by signing up to be an animal foster.
 A cuddly cat or dog makes the perfect pre-wedding companion, and could potentially become a permanent member of the fam.